 In a previous Phase 1 trial, intranasal betahistine demonstrated good tolerance and significantly higher plasma concentrations in comparison with oral betahistine.

-Auris Medical is planning to initiate a second Phase 1 trial of AM-125 in the first quarter of 2018.
+Auris Medical initiated a second Phase 1 trial of AM-125 in the first quarter of 2018.